 Jessica joined Watsi on August 1st, 2016.
-Five years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jessica's most recent donation supported Mark, a newborn baby from Kenya, to fund surgery for his birth condition.
+Six years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation supported Htun, a 4-year-old boy from Thailand, to fund hernia surgery so he can grow up active and pain free.

 Jessica has funded healthcare for 71 patients in 11 countries.